-Measure C funds were utilized to help renovate Cougar Stadium, a college landmark along Valencia Boulevard and home to numerous athletic and community events.
-The improvements were unveiled during a ribbon-cutting ceremony held in conjunction with the Santa Clarita Valley Chamber of Commerce on June 12.
-The most noteworthy improvement was the installation of FieldTurf synthetic grass, featuring a virtually maintenance-free playing surface.
-Other in nance-free playing surface.
+easure C funds helped renovate Cougar Stadium, a landmark along Valencia Boule-vard and home to numerous athletic and community events.
+The approximately \$1 million worth of improvements were unveiled during a ceremony held in conjunction with the SCV Chamber of Commerce on June 12.
+The most noteworthy improvement was the installation of synthetic grass, featuring a virtually maintenance-free playing surface.
 Other improvements included a resurfaced running track and remodeled restrooms.
-The project cost approximately \$1 million.